jessepav/lacygoill-wiki-backup/vim/vim9.md

 I guess  that's because the callback  is not run  in the context of  the current script.
 Still, shouldn't/couldn't Vim9 be smarter?

+### workarounds to unlet a script-local variable

+If you  use a script-local  variable as some sort  of cache, and  you're worried that it  might consume too  much memory,  you can simply  reset the cache  to an empty value (list, dictionary, blob...).

+Otherwise,  if you  really want  the reference  not to  exist anymore,  the only workaround I  can think  of is to  turn your variable  into a  dictionary's key.
+Then, when you want to delete the reference, remove the key from the dictionary.

 ###
 ### imported items are local to the script